-in, and ye shall find rest for your souls."
+"Thus saith the Lord, 'Stand ye in the ways, and see, and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
 (Jer.
-6;16) "And they that be of Thee shall build the old waste places: thou shalt raise up the foundations of many generations; and thou shalt be called, The Repairer of the Breach, The Restorer of Paths to Dwell in."
+6;16) "And they that be of Thee shall build the old waste places: thou shalt raise up the foundations of many generations; and thou shalt be called.
+The Repairer of the Breach, The Restorer of Paths to Dwell in."
 (Isa.
 58:12).

-Vol XVII LEBANON, MISSOURI, MAY 1, 1944
+LEBANON, MISSOURI, MAY 1, 1944

-THE COMMUNION (No. 3) By Ervin Waters This Is My Body
+THE COMMUNION (No. 3) By Ervin Waters

+This Is My Body

 We have learned from the language involved and the meaning of the institution that Christ took one loaf of bread, concerning which he said, "This is my body" (Matt.
 26:26).
 Since there was a preexisting analogy between Christ and bread, Christ having previously said, "I am the bread of life" (Jno.
 6:35), it was only natural and reasonable for Christ to choose this essential, basic, and life-giving food to be "his body" in the Communion.
 There has been much controversy provoked for centuries over the meaning of the words "this is my body."
-The Catholics hold that the bread is transformed into the actual physical body of Christ, which doctrine they call Transsubstantiation.
+The Catholics hold that the bread is transformed into the actual physical body of Christ, which doctrine they call Trans-substantiation.
 Christ was present at the giving of this ordinance, his physical body was with them, and the scripture calls that which he took "bread."
 It remains "bread," which is easily susceptible of proof.
 No chemical reaction takes place in the bread at the giving of thanks but it is "sanctified" and set apart as his body in the Communion.
 The Lutherans, desiring to be a little different from the Catholics, teach virtually the same doctrine under the heading Consubstantiation.